ybarnatan/arg-football/LPF_arg.md

 # **SEASON-WISE ANALYSIS**

+Let’s begin our Argentinean league study.
 The first thing to evaluate is how many goals were scored per season.
-We can conclude from this simple analysis that the 2016-17 season had the highest number of goals scored while the 2019-20 (probably due to the suspension of lots of matches due to the COVID-19 pandemic) was the poorest one.
+We can conclude from this simple survey that the 2016-17 season had the highest number of goals scored while the 2019-20 (probably due to the suspension of lots of matches due to the COVID-19 pandemic) was the poorest one.

 ## 1.- Total goals per season